sqltj/databricks_pyspark_cert_zenith/ProjectPlan.md

 ## III.
 Run the syntetic data generator

 1. Go to "utils"
-2. Run the data_generator.py script in databricks (it relies on the variables.py file for using )
+2. Run the data_generator.py script in databricks (it relies on the variables.py file for using paths and schema names)
+3. **Important:** The data generator uses the following variables for output paths:

+   1. `RAW_STREAMING_PATH`
+   2. `RAW_BATCH_CUSTOMERS_PATH`
+   3. `RAW_BATCH_PRODUCTS_PATH`

+   Make sure any scripts or notebooks that read this data also use these variables from `variables.py`.

 ## IV.
 ETL Pipeline Construction Checklist